shaiss/agapi/docs/api.md

-# CircleTube API Documentation
+# Agapi API Documentation

 ## Overview
-This document provides detailed information about the CircleTube API endpoints.
-The API allows you to interact with users, circles, posts, and AI followers within the CircleTube platform.
+This document provides detailed information about the Agapi API endpoints.
+The API allows you to interact with users, circles, posts, and AI followers within the Agapi platform.

 ## Base URL
 All API endpoints are prefixed with `/api`